 Broaden your MBA network

 An MBA fair is an excellent opportunity for you to not only meet MBA alumni but also future aspirants.
-Fairs like the QS World MBA Tour have small portions of the booth set out as coffee sections where aspiring students can interact with MBA alumni, fellow candidates and admission representatives in quiet and peace.
+Fairs like the QS World MBA Tour have small portions of the booth set out.
+Here, aspiring students can interact with MBA alumni, fellow candidates and admission representatives in quiet and peace.
 The friends you make here are often helpful when it comes to GMAT doubt-solving or getting feedback on your essay idea.

 If this hasn’t convinced you to attend an MBA fair immediately then we don’t know what will!
-Whether or not you’re dead sure of pursuing an MBA or are just exploring, you need to hurry and find out about these fairs and inch closer towards living your dream.
+Whether or not you’re sure of pursuing an MBA or are just exploring, you need to hurry.
+Find out about these fairs and inch closer towards living your dream!

 Wait, we’ve made your work easier!
 QS World MBA Tour, with top colleges like ISB, IE, Durham and more is coming your way this week!